JamesYang76/css_basic/README.md

 <p class ="font_aria> Lorem ipsum </p>
 ```
 #### line-height
-`line-height` set height of font, but it is used for alignment of vertical.
+`line-height` set height of font, but it is used for alignment of vertical.\
+This value also take an affect on height of element\
+default value is `normal`\

 ```html
 <style>
 .font_big { font-size: 2em; }